 Other dedicated staff members assist in the inspiration and administration of the Institute - you can read more about our team here.

-The advisory arm of the Institute of Community Directors Australia (ICDA) - which represents thousands of community board members - brings a wealth of talent, experience, skills and direction to the organisation.
+The Community Directors Council, formed in February 2018, is ICDA's advisory arm and brings a wealth of talent, experience, skills and direction to the organisation.

 They've held senior roles in government, business, academia, and at the coalface of community organisations, bringing specialist knowledge of not-for-profit law, finance, governance, theory and change management to the table.

-The Council is chaired by Ms Pascoe (AM), who was the Inaugural ACNC commissioner, and is currently the chair of both the Australian Council for International Development (ACFID) and the Principals Australia Institute Certification Advisory Board.
+Ms Pascoe was Inaugural ACNC commissioner, and also chairs the Australian Council for International Development (ACFID) and the Principals Australia Institute Certification Advisory Board.
+She was appointed as Adjunct Professor at the University of Western Australia in November 2018.

 The Australian Centre for Philanthropy and Nonprofit Studies, Queensland University of Technology Business School